 Here are the bulk of the changes you have to make.
 First off, look at your training log.
 Which are the re-occurring exercises week in and week out?
 Take out the most repetitive ones and put them aside for now.
 Which are the exercises that you seldom or never does?

-Is there any other reason than laziness why you seldom does these?
+Is there any other reason than laziness why you seldom do these?
 (Discomfort in joints and similar problems disqualifies the exercise) The exercises that you know make sense for you to do, but never does, are in on the schedule for the next 6 weeks.

 If you haven’t made progress in the past 3 months, that’s a sure-fire sign that you need to jump-start yourself!
 No progress means that your body has grown accustomed to what you’re currently doing, and the only way to get off the hook is to do something completely different for a while!